ademisler/pickachu/README.md

 ## Keyboard Shortcuts
 Pickachu defines a few default shortcuts using the Chrome `commands` API.
 Due to a Chrome limitation only **four** commands can be registered.
-The following shortcuts are included by default and can be customised from the extension settings page:
+The extension uses the following defaults, which can be customised from the extension settings page:

 | Action | Shortcut |
 | ------ | -------- |